Ettara Yogam

-The Ettara Yogam or the King and Council of Eight has been the administrative setup of Sri Padmanabhaswamy Temple, Thiruvanthapuram, Kerala, India, for centuries.
+The Ettara Yogam or, the King and Council of Eight and a Half, has been the administrative setup of Sri Padmanabhaswamy Temple, Thiruvananthapuram, Kerala, India, for centuries.

 Origin

-According to historians, a six member Sabha was constituted to run the Temple in the 1045 AD.
+According to historians, a six-member Sabha was constituted to run the Temple in 1045 AD.
 This Sabha was later known as Thiruvaananthapurathu Sabha.
 The Pushpanjali Swamiyar, though not a member of the Sabha, presides over all its meetings.
 The Secretary to the Sabha is known as the Sabhanjithan.
 The decision taken by the Sabha can be implemented only if the Ruler of Venad approves of it.
-This administrative setup consisting of the Arachan (Ruler) of Venad, Pushpanjali Swamiyar, six member Sabha and Sabhanjithan is called Ettara Yogam.
+This administrative setup consisting of the Arachan (Ruler) of Venad, Pushpanjali Swamiyar, six-member Sabha and Sabhanjithan is called Ettara Yogam.

 Popular legend takes the origin of Ettara Yogam way back to Dvapara Yuga.
 Lord Parasurama installed the Idol of Sri Padmanabhaswamy and entrusted the administration of the Temple with Koopakkara Potti, Vanchiyoor Athiyara Potti, Kollur Athiyara Potti, Muttavila Potti, Karuva Potti, Neythasseri Potti and Srikaryathu Potti.
 King Adithya Vikrama of Vanchi (Venad) was directed by Parasurama to protect the Temple.
 Sri Padmanabhaswamy Temple became the Kula Daivam (Tutelary Deity) of the Royal Family of Venad.

-According to historians, a six member Sabha was constituted to run the Temple in the 225 ME.
+According to historians, a six-member Sabha was constituted to run the Temple in 225 ME.
 This Sabha was later known as Thiruvaananthapurathu Sabha.
 The Pushpanjali Swamiyar, though not a member of the Sabha, presides over all its meetings.
 The Secretary to the Sabha is known as the Sabhanjithan.
 The decision taken by the Sabha can be implemented only if the Ruler of Venad approves of it.
-This administrative setup consisting of the Arachan (Ruler) of Venad, Pushpanjali Swamiyar, six member Sabha and Sabhanjithan is called Ettara Yogam.
+This administrative setup consisting of the Arachan (Ruler) of Venad, Pushpanjali Swamiyar, six-member Sabha and Sabhanjithan is called Ettara Yogam.